-To be approved, Proposals 2 and 3 regarding, respectively, approval on an advisory basis of the compensation of the Company's named executive officers and ratification of the Audit Committee's selection of the independent registered public accounting firm must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
+Proposals 2 and 4 regarding, respectively, approval on an advisory basis of the compensation of the Company's named executive officers and ratification of the Audit Committee's selection of the independent registered public accounting firm, must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy in order to be approved.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect.